dask/dask/docs/source/graphs.rst

 Task Graphs
 ===========

+Internally, Dask encodes algorithms in a simple format involving Python dicts, tuples, and functions.
+This graph format can be used in isolation from the dask collections.
+Working directly with dask graphs is rare, unless you intend to develop new modules with Dask.
+Even then, :doc:`dask.delayed <delayed>` is often a better choice.
+If you are a *core developer*, then you should start here.

 .. toctree::
    :maxdepth: 1
-   :hidden:

    spec.rst
    custom-graphs.rst
    optimize.rst
    custom-collections.rst
    high-level-graphs.rst

-Internally, Dask encodes algorithms in a simple format involving Python dicts, tuples, and functions.
-This graph format can be used in isolation from the dask collections.
-Working directly with dask graphs is rare, unless you intend to develop new modules with Dask.
-Even then, :doc:`dask.delayed <delayed>` is often a better choice.
-If you are a *core developer*, then you should start here.

 Motivation